very-good-science/data-ethics-club/site/contents/write_ups/2021/26-05-21_writeup.md

-# Data Ethics Club discusses ['Living in the Hidden Realms of AI: The Workers Perspective'](https://news.techworkerscoalition.org/2021/03/09/issue-5/)
+# Data Ethics Club discusses ['Living in the Hidden Realms of AI: The Workers Perspective'](https://news.techworkerscoalition.org/2021/03/09/issue-5/) (26th May 21)

 ```{admonition} What's this?
 This is summary of Wednesday 26th May's Data Ethics Club discussion, where we spoke and wrote about the article ['Living in the Hidden Realms of AI: The Workers Perspective'](https://news.techworkerscoalition.org/2021/03/09/issue-5/) by Sherry Stanley.